Prostate Cancer Screening (PDQ®)–Health Professional Version

-Inadequate Evidence of Benefit Associated with Screening for Prostate Cancer With Prostate-Specific Antigen (PSA) or Digital Rectal Exam (DRE)
+Inadequate Evidence of Benefit Associated With Screening for Prostate Cancer Using Prostate-Specific Antigen (PSA) or Digital Rectal Exam (DRE)

 The evidence is insufficient to determine whether screening for prostate cancer with prostate-specific antigen (PSA) or digital rectal exam (DRE) reduces mortality from prostate cancer.
 Screening tests are able to detect prostate cancer at an early stage, but it is not clear whether this earlier detection and consequent earlier treatment leads to any change in the natural history and outcome of the disease.
 Observational evidence shows a trend toward lower mortality for prostate cancer in some countries, but the relationship between these trends and intensity of screening is not clear, and associations with screening patterns are inconsistent.
 The observed trends may be due to screening, or to other factors such as improved treatment.
 Results from two randomized trials showed no effect on mortality through 7 years but are inconsistent beyond 7 to 10 years.

 - Study Design: Evidence obtained from observational and descriptive studies (e.g., international patterns studies, time series).